boldlink/terraform-aws-lb/README.md

 | <a name="output_lb_tags_all"></a> [lb\_tags\_all](#output\_lb\_tags\_all) | A map of tags assigned to the resource, including those inherited from the provider `default_tags`. |
 | <a name="output_lb_zone_id"></a> [lb\_zone\_id](#output\_lb\_zone\_id) | The canonical hosted zone ID of the load balancer (to be used in a Route 53 Alias record). |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Third party software
+This repository uses third party software:
+* [pre-commit](https://pre-commit.com/) - Used to help ensure code and documentation consistency
+  * Install with `brew install pre-commit`
+  * Manually use with `pre-commit run`
+* [terraform 0.14.11](https://releases.hashicorp.com/terraform/0.14.11/) For backwards compatibility we are using version 0.14.11 for testing making this the min version tested and without issues with terraform-docs.
+* [terraform-docs](https://github.com/segmentio/terraform-docs) - Used to generate the [Inputs](#Inputs) and [Outputs](#Outputs) sections
+  * Install with `brew install terraform-docs`
+  * Manually use via pre-commit
+* [tflint](https://github.com/terraform-linters/tflint) - Used to lint the Terraform code
+  * Install with `brew install tflint`
+  * Manually use via pre-commit

+### Makefile
+The makefile contained in this repo is optimized for linux paths and the main purpose is to execute testing for now.
+* Create all tests:
+`$ make tests`
+* Clean all tests:
+`$ make clean`

+#### BOLDLink-SIG 2022